What a statute of limitations actually means

 The statute of limitations (SOL) on debt collection is a time window during which a creditor or debt buyer can sue you to collect on a defaulted debt.
 Once the window closes — which varies from 3 years to 15 years depending on state and debt type — any lawsuit filed can be dismissed by raising the SOL as an affirmative defense.
 The debt still legally exists, but it loses its teeth in court.

-Time-barred ≠ forgiven
+Time-barred does not mean forgiven

 This is the most misunderstood point.
 A time-barred debt is not a forgiven or invalidated debt.
 The collector can still call you, send letters, and (in most states) attempt to collect.
 What they cannot do is win a lawsuit against you if you properly raise the SOL defense.
 Many collectors still file suit on time-barred debt hoping you won't show up to court — default judgments are routinely entered on debts that would otherwise be dismissed.